migtarx/new-tab-clock/README.md

    ```
    O just download the extention from releases section.
 2. Unzip and save the folder in a place where it cannot be deleted (if you delete it, the extention will disappear from your chrome browser).
-3. Write in url search top bar the following line:
+3. Type in the top URL search bar the following line and press enter.
     ```sh
    chrome://extensions
    ```
 4. Enable "Developer Mode" by using the switch located in the top right corner.
-5. Press in "Load unpacked" button and in the emergent window select the folder where you have the extention folder saved.
+5. Press in "Load unpacked" button and in the emergent window select the folder where you have the extention folder saved (not the parent directory, the extention where all the files are in).
+Press in "Select Folder".
 6. Done!

 ## Usage